Mandar Apte

 (more…)

-As we know WordPress community exist on wordpress.com & wordpress.org
+As we know, the WordPress community exist on wordpress.com & wordpress.org

-WordPress.org is downloadable CMS (Content Management System) distribution for self hosted used by web designers & web developers.
+WordPress.org is a downloadable CMS (Content Management System) distribution for self-hosting used by web designers and developers.

-Being CMS lead developer Automattic want’s it’s wordpress.com experience available to it’s wordpress.org users.
-So they developed plugin like JetPack for WordPress self hosted websites.
+Being a CMS lead developer, Automattic wants its wordpress.com experience to be available to its wordpress.org users.
+So, they developed plugins like JetPack for WordPress self-hosted websites.

-Error Details: The Jetpack server was unable to communicate with your site [HTTP 404].
+Error Details: The Jetpack server could not communicate with your site [HTTP 404].
 Ask your web host if they allow connections from WordPress.com.
 If you need further assistance, contact Jetpack Support: http://jetpack.me/support/

 Your website needs to be publicly accessible to use Jetpack- site_inaccessible Error Details- The Jetpack server was unable to communicate with your site HTTP 404